iainmacpherson/Temp-and-Humidity-Controlled-Actuator/README.md

 ## Project Files
 * `binary_actuation.ino` is the example provided by Progressive Automations.
 It extends or contracts the actuator between fully open and fully closed in response to a comparison with a heat index threshold.
+* `feedback_actuator.ino` is an implementation that uses the temperature and humidity sensor as feedback for actuator, driving it in the direction so as to reduce the error between the measured temperature and humidity and the target temperature and humidity.

 ## Functionality
 The actuator is controlled with a negative feedback loop and make it settle in some intermediate